 Name: Supervisor:

 E-mail: E-mail:

+Phone #: Phone #:

-Date: Phone #: Date of Hire:
+Date: Date of Hire:

-FOR REQUIRED ACCESS: PLEASE FILL OUT THE TABLE OUSE A SEPARATE SHEET FOR A ON THIS PAGE WITH REQUI RED ACCESS INFORMATION.
+FOR REQUIRED ACCESS:

+PLEASE FILL OUT THE TABLE ON THIS PAGE WITH REQUIRED ACCESS INFORMATION.
+USE A SEPARATE SHEET FOR ADDITIONAL ACCESS REQUIREMENTS.

 Server/Service/Application Access Method (SSH, Web, Other) Access Type (User, Admin)

-7

-ó
+\$

+0

+0.0

-By signing this I agree to abide and Password Policy.
-Addition account with anyone.
-I will not u create new accounts for anyone ally, I will not misuse my page anyone else's account to else. privileges.
-I will not share my extend my privileges.
-I will not
+By signing this I agree to abide by the GIAC Remote Access Policy, Acceptable Use Policy, and Password Policy.
+Additionally, I will not misuse my privileges.
+I will not share my account with anyone.
+I will not use anyone else's account to extend my privileges.
+I will not create new accounts for anyone else.

-Signature: Date:

-Supervisor Signature: Date:
+Signature: Date: Supervisor Signature: Date:

-Security Authorization: Date:
+Security Authorization:\\\\\\Date:\\\\\Date:\\\\\

-The GIAC Network Operations our decision you will be notified
+The GIAC Network Operations team will evaluate your request.
+Once we have reached our decision you will be notified as to whether or not your request was approved.